crustio/crust-wiki/docs/build-smanager.md

 - `IPFS`: Firstly, Storage Merchants create an `IPFS Private Network`, and configure there sManager to connect to these private IPFS nodes.
 - `sManager`: Storage Merchants customize their sManager to only pick up specific storage orders:
-  - Generate a unique `private network ID`, configure it in the sManager, and share it to their customers
+  - Generate a unique `private network Id`, configure it in the sManager, and share it to their customers
-  - Customers place storage orders with this `private network ID` in the `_memo` field
+  - Customers place storage orders with this `private network Id` in the `_memo` field

 > Please do note that, customer should upload file to one of the IPFS node in the `IPFS Private Network` before placing the order.
 Otherwise, file will be stored by other public storage merchants, but not the target storage merchants.